YG974/42_School_Common_Core_Projects/libft/README.md

 # libft
-Ce projet a pour but reproduire quelques fonctions de la bibliothèque standard C.
+The main purpose of this project is to reproduce few functions of the Standard C library.

-## Comment lancer le programme :
+## Usage :
-Exécuter:   `make all` <br>
+Execute:   `make all` <br>

-Vous pouvez ensuite linker `libft.a` dans n'importe quel projet en C.
+You can link the library `libft.a` in any C project.

-## Dépendances :
+## Dependancies :
 * __clang__
 * __make__